Today's Articles

 *Negro Airmen International (N.A.I.) was founded on this date in 1967.
 N.A.I. helps Americans of African descent to learn about the field of aviation.

 The foundation also provided additional funds to purchase several aircraft and to pay for other capital startup expenses.
-The award is a challenge grant to pay for one-half of the operating expenses for an initial three-1/2-year trial period.
+The award is a challenge grant to pay for one-half of the operating costs for an initial three-1/2-year trial period.
 This challenge grant requires N.A.I. to raise funds for the other half of the operating expenses.
 It creates job opportunities and encourages blacks to go into the field of aviation.
 N.A.I. is the oldest African American Civilian Aviation Organization in the country.
 They have grown from a small group of Tuskegee pilots and instructors to a national organization of thirty-one chapters and hundreds of members.

 To become a Pilot